tejuscs/adb_azure/adb-provisioning-databases/adb-provisioning-databases.md

 In this section, you will be provisioning an Autonomous database using the Azure portal.

 1. Login to Azure Portal (portal.azure.com) and navigate to All services.
 Then click on Oracle Database@Azure.

+NOTE: Please click skip if you are asked to enable multi-factor authorization.

     ![This image shows the result of performing the above step.](./images/oracledb.png " ")